 Lemon Island, the westernmost island, is densely vegetated and hard to navigate.
 It is a popular spot for boaters to stop and stretch their legs along the shore.
 The island is seasonally connected to Government Island.

-McGuire Island is closest to land, southeast of the main park.
-Launch your boat from Chinook Landing Marine Park or from the NE 33rd Drive boat launch.
+McGuire Island is closest to land, southeast of the main park across from Chinook Landing Marine Park.

 Waterfowl hunting is allowed on portions of the islands below the high water mark.
 Check the Oregon Department of Fish and Wildlife for details.